Home > Legal

 Membership is for a minimum period of one year and renewable thereafter on an annual basis.

-Membership renewals are not automatic and are reviewed by our Membership Committee on an annual basis.
+Membership renewals are automatic but are subject to review by our Membership Committee on an annual basis.
 The decision of the Membership Committee is final and without appeal.

 4. Membership database